 monitoring and reassessment provisions and you shouldn't automatically renew a commercial partnership without assessing whether any changes are needed.
 Under Regulation 5 of the 1994 Fundraising Regulations commercial partners are legally required to make available books, documents or other records, which relate to them and are kept for the purpose of the agreement.
 This enables charities to see exactly how much the commercial partner is making from the agreement.
 For more on this, see Charity Commission RS2 below.

 Solicitation statements are statements that commercial participators must give whenever they promote their goods or services on the basis that they will make contributions to a charity, before a donor gives any money or other property but can be given verbally or in writing.
 These must outline the relationships between the commercial participator and the charitable institution they are fundraising for and explain how the fundraising will benefit the charitable institution.
+These are summarised below with examples.
+The full guidance contains more requirements - it is available on the Fundraising Regulator's website (Guidance for charitable institutions working with commercial participators).

 A registered charity ourselves, the CEF works for any non profit, not just charities.